Assisted living: Canada

-In Canada, there are also some differences in how assisted living is understood from one province to the next.
-In most provinces, the phrase is understood as less independent than it is in the United States.
+Canada has differences in how assisted living is understood from one province to the next.
+In most provinces, the phrase is understood as less independent than in the United States.
 People often require help with more than one of the activities of daily living or the more intensive ADLs like feeding or bathing.
 In the province of Alberta, "supportive living" is the distinct phrasing used for a type of care that is otherwise synonymous.
-The province's Supportive Living Accommodation Licensing Act is a comprehensive act with specific prescriptions governing care homes licensing, inspections and more.
+The province's Supportive Living Accommodation Licensing Act is a comprehensive act with specific prescriptions governing care homes licensing, inspections, and more.

 United States

 Within the United States assisted living spectrum, there is no nationally recognized definition of assisted living.
 Assisted living facilities are regulated and licensed at the US state level.
 These regulations include staffing, training, and quality and safety standards.
 This is differentiated from nursing homes, which are regulated on a federal level and are generally held to more stringent standards.
 More than two-thirds of the states use the licensure term "assisted living."
-Other licensure terms used for this philosophy of care include residential care home, assisted care living facilities, and personal care homes.
-Each state licensing agency has its own definition of the term it uses to describe assisted living.
-Because the term assisted living has not been defined in some states it is often a marketing term used by a variety of senior living communities, licensed or unlicensed.
-Assisted living facilities in the United States had a national median monthly rate of $3,500.00 in 2014, a 1.45% increase over 2013 and a 4.29% increase over a five-year period from 2009 to 2014.
+Other licensure terms used for this philosophy of care include residential care homes, assisted care living facilities, and personal care homes.
+Each state licensing agency has its definition of the term it uses to describe assisted living.
+Because the term assisted living has not been defined in some states, it is often a marketing term used by various senior living communities, licensed or unlicensed.
+Assisted living facilities in the United States had a national median monthly rate of $3,500.00 in 2014, a 1.45% increase over 2013 and a 4.29% increase over five years from 2009 to 2014.